dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ## Mutual TLS

 > It is an extension for TLS protocol which make possible that both parties authenticate to each other during the handshake process.
 {: .prompt-info }

-mTLS handshake process:
+### mTLS handshake process

 ```bash
 Client                                  Server